 Most of the ISACC conferences were satellites of the International Conferences on Photonic Electronic and Atomic Collisions (ICPEAC).
 The ISACC 2023 will be held just before the ICPEAC 2023 conference (Ottawa, Canada, July 25-August 01, 2023).

-The ISACC2019 will promote the growth and exchange of scientific information on the structure, properties and dynamics of complex nuclear, atomic, molecular, cluster, nanoscopic and biological systems studied primarily by means of photonic, electronic, heavy particle and atomic collisions.
-In the symposium, particular attention will be devoted to dynamical phenomena, many-body effects taking place in clusters, nanostructures, molecular and biological systems, which include problems of fusion and fission, fragmentation, collective electron excitations, phase transitions, radiation damage and many more.
-Both experimental and theoretical aspects of cluster physics uniquely placed between nuclear physics on one hand and atomic, molecular and solid state physics on the other will be subject of the symposium.
-Particular attention at the Symposium will be devoted to the utilization of advanced computational techniques and high performance commuting in studies of collisions involving complex molecular systems.
-Links of the ISACC topics to novel and emerging technologies will be an important focus of the ISACC2019.
+The ISACC conference series promotes the growth and exchange of scientific information on the structure, properties and dynamics of complex nuclear, atomic, molecular, cluster, nanoscopic and biological systems studied primarily by means of photonic, electronic and atomic collisions.
+Particular attention is devoted to dynamical phenomena and many-body effects taking place in clusters, nanostructures, molecular and biological systems.
+These include problems of fusion and fission, fragmentation, collective electron excitations, phase transitions, radiation damage, and many more.
+Both experimental and theoretical aspects of cluster physics uniquely placed between nuclear physics on one hand and atomic, molecular and solid state physics on the other will be subject of the ISACC 2023 symposium.
+Particular attention at the Symposium will be devoted to the utilization of advanced computational techniques and high-performance computing for studying the aforementioned phenomena and effects.
+Links of the ISACC topics to novel and emerging technologies will be an important focus of the ISACC 2023.

 ISACC is a biennial conference that focuses on following subjects:

 - Structure and dynamics of atomic clusters and nanoparticles

 - Cluster structure and dynamics on a surface

 - Reactivity and nanocatalysis

 - Clustering in systems of various degrees of complexity

 - Clusters and biomolecules in external fields: electric, magnetic, laser etc.